COVID-19 Boosters and Third Doses

 - You have received an organ transplant and are taking medicine to suppress the immune system;

-- You have received a stem cell transplant within the last 2 years or are taking medicine to suppress the immune system;
+- You have received a stem cell transplant within the last 2 years or are taking medication to suppress the immune system;

 - You have a moderate or severe primary immunodeficiency (such as DiGeorge syndrome, Wiskott-Aldrich syndrome);